stvhuang/stat150/lec19.typ

 We'll skip §2.2.2
 on "more realistic models" for now.

-The non-homogeneous Poisson process on p.105 is interesting.
+The non-homogeneous Poisson Process on p.105 is interesting.
 We may put something on HW \#3 about this --- take a look yourself.

 #pagebreak()